 The mass number of an atom is the total number of protons and neutrons in its nucleus.
-(This differs from the atomic number, which is just the number of protons.)
+(In contrast, the atomic number is just the number of protons.)
 Different isotopes of an element always have the same atomic number but different mass numbers.
 Isotopes are often named by placing the mass number with a hyphen at the end of the element’s name.

 All isotopes of hydrogen have atomic number 1, since they all have exactly one proton; but they have different mass numbers.
 Hydrogen-1 (also called protium) has mass number 1, since it has one proton and no neutrons; hydrogen-2 (deuterium) has mass number 2, since it has one proton and one neutron; hydrogen-3 (tritium) has mass number 3 because it has 1 proton and 2 neutrons.

 Similarly, all atoms of carbon have exactly 6 protons, since that is the atomic number of the element carbon.
 But there are different isotopes of carbon, with different mass numbers.
 For example, carbon-12 has 6 protons and 6 neutrons; carbon-14 has 6 protons and 8 neutrons.

 Isotopes are symbolized by writing the mass number in superscript on the left side of the chemical element symbol.
 For example, carbon-14 is symbolized 14C.
 Sometimes the atomic number is also included, written in subscript on the left side, like this: 146C.
 Here are a few more examples: